layerml/onboarding-project/tutorial1/README.md

-# Tutorial I: How to add new Layer Datasets & Features
+# Tutorial I: How to add new Datasets & Features

 ## Install and run
 To check out the Tutorial I, run: